bvosk/bvosk.github.io/_posts/2016-07-23-from-elixir-to-c.md

 So Elixir - taking a functional approach - touts data transformation, but all data is immutable.
 After the first example, you may be thinking that creating copies of data can get syntactically cumbersome.
-I'd agree.
 One can imagine countless lines of code that look like this:

 ```
 function3(function2(function3(data)))